 At his rally Trump talked about the election being “corrupt” and a “disgrace”.
 He said leaders should be ashamed of themselves adding that we should “never ever forget them”.
 Little did he realize that these are likely to be the kind of words that define him and his woe begotten presidency.

 The irony is that Trump is the reason Biden won the general election, Trump is the reason that Democrats took control of the Senate and Trump is the reason that the Republican party is now in shambles.
-Despite abandoning the outgoing president at the 11th hour, Republican lawmakers will be remembered as being his enablers.
+Republican lawmakers will be remembered as being his enablers.
 They will be remembered for advancing baseless allegations of electoral fraud and endorsing an attempted coup.
 As Graham prophetically predicted in 2015, “If we nominate Trump, we will get destroyed…and we will deserve it.”
 Turns out Graham was right.